Newt Gingrich: Role in political polarization

 directly contradicted the conventional wisdom of politics... that parties in a two-party system achieve increasing electoral success as they move closer to the ideological center...
 Gingrich and his allies believed that an organized effort to intensify the ideological contrast between the congressional parties would allow the Republicans to make electoral inroads in the South.
 They worked energetically to tie individual Democratic incumbents to the party's more liberal national leadership while simultaneously raising highly charged cultural issues in Congress, such as proposed constitutional amendments to allow prayer in public schools and to ban the burning of the American flag, on which conservative positions were widely popular – especially among southern voters.

 Gingrich's view was however vindicated with the Republican Party's success in the 1994 U.S. midterm elections, sometimes referred to as the "Gingrich Revolution."
 Hopkins writes, "More than any speaker before or since, Gingrich had become both the strategic architect and public face of his party."
 One consequence of the increasing nationalization of politics was that moderate Republican incumbents in blue states were left more vulnerable to electoral defeat.

 According to University of Texas political scientist Sean M. Theriault, Gingrich had a profound influence on other Republican lawmakers, in particular those who served with him in the House, as they adopted his obstructionist tactics.
-A 2011 study by Theriault and Duke University political scientist David W. Rohde in the Journal of Politics found that "almost the entire growth in Senate party polarization since the early 1970s can be accounted for by Republican senators who previously served in the House after 1978" when Gingrich was first elected to the House.
+A 2011 study by Theriault and Duke University political scientist David W. Rohde in The Journal of Politics found that "almost the entire growth in Senate party polarization since the early 1970s can be accounted for by Republican senators who previously served in the House after 1978" when Gingrich was first elected to the House.

-Gingrich consolidated power in the Speaker's office.
-Gingrich elevated junior and more ideologically extreme House members to powerful committees, such as the Appropriations Committee, which over time led to the obliteration of internal norms in the committees.
+Gingrich consolidated power in the Speaker's office, and elevated junior and more ideologically extreme House members to powerful committees, such as the Appropriations Committee, which over time led to the obliteration of internal norms in the committees.
 Term limits were also imposed on committee chairs, which prevented Republican chairs from developing a power base separate from the Republican Party.
-As a result, the power of Gingrich was strengthened and there was an increase in conformity among Republican congresspeople.
+As a result, the power of Gingrich was strengthened and there was an increase in conformity among Republican members of Congress.

+The polarization surrounding Gingrich was expressed in contemporary media.
+The Fugees, an American hip-hop group, dissed Gingrich on "The Beast", a track from their 1996 album The Score.
+Lauryn Hill's lyrics on the track criticize Gingrich for attempting to reduce funding for WIC.